mattsherwood87/CoNNECT/docs/source/broad_analysis_tools/connect_create_raw_nii.rst

--p PROJECT, --project PROJECT   **REQUIRED** project identifier to execute -i IN_DIR, --in-dir INDIR   Only execute for a single subject/session by providing a path to individual subject/session -h, --help  show the help message and exit
+-p PROJECT, --project PROJECT   **REQUIRED** project identifier to execute -i IN_DIR, --in-dir INDIR   Only execute for a single subject/session by providing a path to individual subject/session directory
+-h, --help  show the help message and exit
 --progress  verbose mode
 --overwrite    force create of rawdata files by skipping file checking